JonasEngstrom/medinetparser/README.md

 # Medinet Parser

-Parses data from the Medinet Scheduling system, developed by [Medical Networks Scandinavia AB](https://www.medinetworks.se), for analysis in R. The package is meant to aid scheduling and follow up.
+Parses data from the Medinet Scheduling system, developed by [Medical Networks Scandinavia AB](https://www.medinetworks.se), for analysis in R, aiding scheduling and follow up.
 This project is in no way connected to the developers of Medinet.

-## Using the *medinetparser* Package during Development
+## Installing the *medinetparser* Package

-This package is still in early development and function calls as well as the package structure as a whole may change substantially.
-Should you still wish to use it in its current state the following steps will describe how to.
+The following steps describe how to install `medinetparser` from GitHub.

 1. Install *devtools*
 ```r